 The selection board helps to determine your aptitude and suitability for a career in the RNZN as a Diver or General List Executive Mine Warfare Clearance Diving Officer (GLX MCDO).
 This is also an opportunity for you to gain insight into life as a RNZN Diver or GLX MCDO.
 The selection board takes place in Devonport, Auckland over 3 days.

-There are strict citizenship and security requirements to gain the required CV security clearance for this trade.
+There are strict citizenship and security requirements to gain the required TSV security clearance for this trade.
 You must be free of any criminal convictions for the previous two years.

 Find out if you’re eligible here.